optozorax/unasanu/content/en/index.md

 {{ video(path="../ru/chemistry.mp4", scale="2/3") }}

-Although it's not a cellular automaton, it's not a stretch to see it adapted as such, and the author continues to refine this idea in the form of a cellular automaton [\[14\]]:
+Although it's not a cellular automaton, it's not a stretch to see it can be adapted as such, and the author continues to refine this idea in the form of a cellular automaton [\[14\]]:

 {{ image(path="../ru/chemistry_automata.png", scale="2/3") }}